Publication Ethics

 Appeals

 Complaints and appeals against the editors, editorial board, or the publisher are taken very seriously and are investigated thoroughly.
 Investigations may be conducted in two phases.
 First, there is a preliminary investigation which aims to disclose the facts and circumstances of the case and to establish whether any rules or provisions were breached or otherwise violated.
-If the investigation determines that no misdemeanor was committed, the investigation is concluded and complainer is informed of the outcome.
-If the preliminary investigation indicates that some misconduct might be committed, a formal procedure is initiated where the person or persons charged are heard and asked to explain their actions.
+If the investigation determines that no misdemeanor was committed, the investigation is concluded and the complainant is informed of the outcome.
+If the preliminary investigation indicates that misconduct may have occured, a formal procedure is initiated where the person or persons charged are heard and asked to explain their actions.
 The formal investigation may result in acquittal or condemnation (notice, suspension, or exclusion).
 All parties involved are informed of the outcome of the former investigation.

 Complaints and appeals against the Editor-in-Chief or the Publisher are investigated by the Rector of Ludovika University of Public Service.